© Federation of European Biochemical Societies

 Papers with mathematical models

 The submission letter should clearly indicate that it is requested that the paper be treated technically as a modelling paper.
-When it is published in the journal, the paper will not be distinguishable from its normal counterparts, except for a reference to the website that contains the model.
+When it is published in the journal, the paper will not be distinguishable from its normal counterparts, except for a reference in a separate Database section below the article Abstract to the modelling database.

 Papers with three-dimensional models of proteins

-For papers describing structures of biological macromolecules, the atomic coordinates and the related experimental data (structure factor amplitudes/intensities and/or NMR spectral assignments and restraints) must be deposited at a member site of the Worldwide Protein Data Bank (www.wwpdb.org), RCSB PDB (www.pdb.org), EMBL-EBI's PDBe (www.pdbe.org), PDBj (www.pdbj.org) or BMRB (www.bmrb.wisc.edu), before submission.
+For manuscripts describing macromolecular structures, the atomic coordinates and related experimental data (structure factor amplitudes/intensities and/or NMR restraints and chemical shifts) must be deposited in the RCSB Protein Data Bank.

 · Protein sequences, which have been determined by direct sequencing of the protein, must be submitted to UniProt through their website: http://www.uniprot.org/help/submissions.
 Please note that accession numbers are not provided in advance for protein sequences that are the result of translation of nucleic acid sequences.
 These translations will automatically be forwarded from the EMBL nucleotide database and are assigned UniProt accession numbers.